spatialeye/NetCon/content/8 API/Calls/GetIsolatableSection.md

 ---
 # API GetIsolatableSection

-The API Call `get-isolatable-section` retrieves all connectivity information for the [[../../5 Configuration/Sectioning and Tracing/Sections/Isolatable Sections|isolatable sections]] of the matching start connections.
+The API Call `get-isolatable-section` retrieves all connectivity information for the [[../../5 Configuration/Configuration - 7.
+Sectioning and Tracing/Sections/Isolatable Sections|isolatable sections]] of the matching start connections.
 The isolatable section is the smallest part of the network that can only be used together, i.e. it can not be split any further by [[../../3 Overview/Networks/Barrier or Operational State|Barrier]]s.

 If the search parameters are specified as wildcards, many matching records can be retrieved.
 Cap this my specifying [[../Parameters/MaxResults|MaxResults]].